 Public health programming across the life span to improve the health of women, infants & children through promotion of healthy eating, physical activity and nutrition education; early screening, intervention and referral; and breast and cervical cancer screening referrals for good health.

 First Responder Safety

 Risks regarding unknown substances can affect First Responder safety.
 Please click here to be taken to the Public Health Planning/Preparedness page for more information.

 Youth Risk Behavior Survey

-The YRBS is part of national efforts made by the U.S. Centers for Disease Control and Prevention in monitoring health-risk behaviors of high school students.
-These behaviors result in causing both mortality and morbidity in an individual’s youth and adulthood.
-The behaviors monitored by the Wisconsin YRBS include traffic safety, weapons and violence, mental health, tobacco use, alcohol and other drug use, sexual behavior, diet, and nutrition and exercise.
+The Wisconsin Online YRBS is conducted as part of a national effort by the U.S. Centers for Disease Control and Prevention (CDC) and the Wisconsin Department of Public Instruction (DPI) to monitor health-risk behaviors of the nation’s students.
+The most significant causes of mortality and morbidity during youth and adulthood have been found to be related to these behaviors.
+The behaviors monitored by the Wisconsin YRBS include traffic safety; weapons and violence; suicide; tobacco use; alcohol and other drug use; sexual behavior; and diet, nutrition, and exercise.

 Please click here to view the 2018 survey.